mredig/SGG_SKSpineImport/README.md

 ```

-### Limitations:
-* Your dictionary's keys must match the slot names specified in the skeleton's .json file.
-* If you need to replace any 'nested' nodes, you must create an entry for that slot in your dictionary.

 ## resetSkinPartial
 Resets any changes made through changeSkinPartial; reverts the skeleton back to the textures used when the scene was created.